Directors of the Decade: Boardroom power rankings - who's delivering, and who needs to do better

 You can explore the rankings in our interactive data visualisation below.
 Each chart shows the shareholder returns (red line) compared with the middle 50% of NZX companies (shown in grey) when the director was on the board of that company.

-Thanks largely to a stint chairing Xero during the accountancy software companies' meteoric rise in the middle of the decade, companies Knowles directed achieved returns 37.4 percentage points above the NZX average.
+Thanks largely to a stint chairing Xero during the accountancy software company's meteoric rise in the middle of the decade, companies Knowles directed achieved returns 37.4 percentage points above the NZX average.

 Now, as even Knowles himself acknowledges, luck in timing when seats are taken and relinquished plays a big part, and business performance is a function of far more than the actions of single, part-time, director.

-Note: CORRECTION: An earlier version of this article incorrectly listed Mike Allen's directorships as including Mercury NZ.
-The former director of that company is Michael David Allen, not Michael Nicholas Allen, the subject of this story.
-The interactive graphic also included a photo of the wrong Michael Allen.
-The Herald apologises for the error.